akhlakm/dcs-cluster/README.md

-# home-cluster
 These scripts will setup a virtual cluster of the latest version of Apache Hadoop and Spark using Docker containers.

 ## USAGE

 ```sh
 curl https://raw.githubusercontent.com/akhlakm/home-cluster/stream/setup.sh | sudo bash
 ```

-Copyright (c) 2022 Akhlak Mahmood